The Brand Continuum

 • How far are we from equilibrium? (distance from the baseline)

 This is the working diagram of the Brand Continuum.
-The version you use in workshops, leadership conversations and diagnostics.
+The version you can use in workshops, leadership conversations and diagnostics.

 Closing: seeing the system beneath the brand